OpenVisualCloud/Media-Transport-Library/doc/run.md

 ## 4. Tests

-Kahawai include many automate test cases based on gtest, below is the example command to run, customize the argument as your setup.
+This project include many automate test cases based on gtest, below is the example command to run, customize the argument as your setup.

 ```bash
 ./build/tests/KahawaiTest --p_port 0000:af:00.0 --r_port 0000:af:00.1